 Be a lover of truth:

 And even your life,

 Be steadfast in your sacrifice.

 If you want to learn more about the life of Saint Joseph Moscati, there is a wonderful film about him titled, Saint Giuseppe Moscati: Doctor to the Poor.
+The director is a disciple of Paramhansa Yogananda, author of Autobiography of a Yogi.
 Below are more pictures from the pilgrimage to the Amalfi Coast and to see the place of Saint Joseph Moscati:

 And while you are in the center of Naples, definitely be sure to:

 - Eat a pizza from the best place in the city and thus in Italy– Starita’s Pizzeria located in the center.

 - Have a gelato from Fantasia off Via Toledo.

 - Eat a homemade pasta from a trattoria